MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2cdpextensionwpfsample.md

 <!-- ====================================================================== -->
-## Step 1 - Install a preview channel of Microsoft Edge
+## Step 1 - Prerequisite: Install a preview channel of Microsoft Edge

 <!-- readme said "Prerequisites: Microsoft Edge (Chromium) installed on a supported OS.
 Currently we recommend the latest version of the Edge Canary channel." -->